peytoncordero/DRI25/pandas.md

 Keeping all your files for a particular project in a designated file directory will keep your project organized and will make it easier to read in your files.

-Let’s create a “pandas_workshop” folder in our JupyterLite code editor workspace.
-To do so, click on "Open Code Editor" in the top left corner of your screen.
-In the folders toolbar, click the icon for the folder with the + on it.
+Let’s create a “pandas_workshop” folder in our JupyterLite code editor workspace:
+- Click on "Open Code Editor" in the top right corner of this browser window.
+- In the folders toolbar, click the icon for the folder with the '+' on it.
 This will create a new "Untitled Folder."
-You can rename the folder by highlighting it, then pressing the "control" key on your keyboard while clicking your mouse at the same (MacOS) or right-clicking (Windows), and selecting "Rename" from the drop-down menu.
-You can rename the folder: “pandas_workshop”.
+- To rename the folder, click on the folder name while  pressing the "control" key on your keyboard at the same time (MacOS) or right-clicking on your mousepad (Windows), and selecting "Rename" from the drop-down menu.
+- Rename the folder: “pandas_workshop”.

-Next, we will need to first download our dataset and then upload it to your new “pandas_workshop” folder.
-The “refugee-arrivals-by-destination” CSV file contains information about the number of refugees who arrived in each U.S. city and state, the year that they arrived, and the country from which they arrived.
+Next, we will need to first download our dataset and then upload it to your new “pandas_workshop” folder:

-Click this button to download the dataset to your computer: <Download files='refugee-arrivals-by-destination.csv>
+- Click this button to download the dataset to your computer: <Download files='refugee-arrivals-by-destination.csv>

-Locate the file on your personal computer.
+- Locate the file on your personal computer.
 Next, go back to the code editor and double-click into your “pandas_workshop.”
-Click the upward facing arrow symbol to upload your refugee-arrivals-by-destination.csv file.
-Once it's in that folder, you should be all set.
+- Click the upward facing arrow symbol to upload your refugee-arrivals-by-destination.csv file.
+- Once it's in that folder, you should be all set!

 We’ve also saved all of the code for this section in a [Jupyter Notebook file](https://github.com/GCDigitalFellows/intro-pandas-dri-2022/blob/main/PandasWorkshop.ipynb).
 You should download it and save it in your “pandas_workshop” folder on your Desktop.
 In this file you will find all of the workshop commands and the expected outputs.
 If you ever feel stuck or can’t seem to be able to advance in the workshop, you can open this file and see how we did it.